La Sportiva Nepal Cube GTX Review

 La Sportiva has been making boots with the Nepal name for a long time, and the Cube GTX is the latest in this venerable line.
 Newer technologies, designs, and materials have allowed the competition to surpass this boot in many ways, but it remains a solid choice for steep ice and general mountaineering.

-Let's just get it out of the way right now, this boot is a front pointing machine.
+Let's just get it out of the way right now: this boot is a front-pointing machine.
 It was born to climb steep ice.
 Tighten the firm upper part of the boot and prepare to send pillars of frozen water from New England to the Northwest.
 No other boot kept our calves from flaming out while we were battling the pump in our locked-off arm like this one.

 However, this boot was not our first choice for techy mixed climbing or climbing rock without crampons.
 The upper part of the boot, oh-so-supportive when front pointing, restricts ankle movement for other types of climbing.
 This kept its total climbing performance score low.

-The La Sportiva Nepal Cube is the best of a long line of mountain boots.
-Our testing team thinks of this boot like the Toyota Tacoma of mountain boots; it's not the fastest or lightest or the highest tech, but it will get you there.
+The Nepal Cube GTX is the best of a long line of mountain boots.
+Our testing team thinks of this boot like the Toyota Tacoma of mountain boots; it's not the fastest or lightest or the highest tech, but it's trusty, durable, and will get you where you need to go.
 If it fits your foot, this is a good quiver-of-one boot.
-For those of you who can't wait for summer to be over, and find yourselves watching Steve House solo Repentance and Remission on YouTube over and over, this is your boot.
+For those who can never wait for summer to be over, and find yourselves watching Steve House solo Repentance and Remission on YouTube over and over and over, this is your boot.